The Laundry: First edition

 A GM screen was announced but was never released.
 Cubicle 7's licensing agreement with Chaosium expired by mutual agreement at the end of 2017.
 In 2019 Cubicle 7 stated that the licensing issue would need to be resolved, or a new system introduced, before a revised edition could be published.
+In July 2023, Charles Stross announced that a second edition was in the works.

+Second edition

+On June 19th 2025, Cubicle 7 announced the second edition of the game with books available in PDF and printed version available for pre-order.
+This edition is not based on the Basic Roleplaying System and instead uses a completely new system, based on a pool of six-sided dice.